italoguedess/italoguedess.github.io/_pages/cv.md

 Prizes
 ======
-* Best Paper Award in the “Telecommunications” category at the Workshop on Communication Networks and Power Systems 2023 (WCNPS'23), Workshop on Communication Networks and Power Systems. -- 2023
+* Best Paper Award in the Telecommunications category at the Workshop on Communication Networks and Power Systems 2023 (WCNPS'23), Workshop on Communication Networks and Power Systems. -- 2023
 * Bronze medal in the 3rd Elon Lages Lima Competition, Brazilian Mathematical Society (SBM). -- 2022
-* Honorable mention at the 2nd Elon Lages LIma Competition, Brazilian Mathematical Society (SBM). -- 2021
+* Honorable mention at the 2nd Elon Lages Lima Competition, Brazilian Mathematical Society (SBM). -- 2021
 * Honorable mention at the Kangaroo Math Olympics, Association Kangourou sans Frontières. -- 2019
 * Silver medal in the Brazilian Astronomy and Astronautics Olympiad (OBA), UFSCar. -- 2018
 * Gold medal in the Brazilian Geography Olympiad (OBG), Unifal. -- 2018